Jon Morgan (footballer): Career statistics

+Semi Professional Football Career

+Due to a persistent ankle injury, after leaving Cardiff City in June 1991, he signed for Merthyr Tydfil, in the Vauxhall Conference and later went on loan that season to Gloucester City.
+In July 1992, he signed a three-year contract with Inter Cardiff.
+He gained a runners up medal in the League of Wales in 1992/93 and 1993/4.
+During this period, he played twice for Wales C (semi professional team) against England.
+He failed to play a single game for Inter Cardiff in 1994/5 due to an ankle injury which would later force his retirement at the 26.
+In 1995/6, he played for Cardiff Metropolitan University 'invisibles', winning the Welsh League 3rd Division without losing a game.

 Later life

-After leaving Cardiff City in 1992, Morgan enrolled at Cardiff Metropolitan University, where he attained a degree in recreation and leisure management and a master's in sports and leisure studies.
-Following his graduation, he took up a number of sport teaching roles in London, before returning to Wales as the Head of Faculty of Ystrad Mynach College in 2002.
+Morgan enrolled at Cardiff Metropolitan University in September 1992, where he attained a first class honours degree in recreation and leisure management and a master's in sports and leisure studies.
+Following his graduation, he completed a PGCE and took up a number of sport teaching roles in Hertfordshire, before returning to Wales as the Head of Faculty at Ystrad Mynach College in November 2002.
 He was promoted to vice principal of Coleg y Cymoedd in 2019, where he served for three years before being appointed principal in 2022.